Yehzuna/jquery-schedule/README.md

 ### `onInit(jqs)`
 - `jqs` Schedule container

-A callback fire just after the schedule init.
+A callback fire after the schedule init.

 ### `onAddPeriod(period, jqs)`
 - `period` The new period added